-Jefferson Regional Medical Center School of Nursing is a private, nonprofit institution, so it has the same tuition for residents of Arkansas as it does for residents from other states.
+Jefferson Regional Medical Center School of Nursing is a private, nonprofit institution, which means it has the same tuition for students from Arkansas as it does for students who live in other states.

 Jefferson Regional Medical Center School of Nursing has the same tuition for international students as for those from out of state.

 International students are not eligible for federal financial aid, but may qualify for private or school-specific aid and scholarships.

 In addition to the cost of tuition, there are other costs associated with college, like room and board, facility fees, and books and supplies.
 Let's take a look at what impacts these costs, and what to expect at Jefferson Regional Medical Center School of Nursing.

 Board costs vary based on on the numnber of meals you intend to eat on-campus

 The cost of books often surprises first-year college students.
 The actual cost of books depends on the courses you take and what kinds of books and materials they require.
 To save money, many students choose to use books from the library or buy used textbooks and materials.

 Most schools also have fees to help cover the cost of facilties, like the computer labs and libraries, athletic facilities, and more.

 Keep in mind, there could also be optional fees associated with participating in special activities, like joining a fraternity or sorority, or participating in sports or other extracurriculars.
 Many schools offer ways so that those with demonstrated need to find ways to lower or eliminate these fees.